-Note that for this to work, the MP device must be correctly configured and operating on a network which provides Internet access for the MP through the specified gateway.
+Note: For this to work, the MP device must be correctly configured to operate on a network which provides Internet access for the device through the specified Gateway.
+In particular, the MP must be configured with an IP address in the same subnet as the Gateway IP address.

 The settings are used to update the /etc/asterisk/sip.conf file via the potato.sip.conf file.

-When you establish an account with a SIP/VoIP provider, you will be given a User Name and Password, as well as the URL of the SP server on the Internet.
+When you establish an account with a SIP/VoIP provider, you will be given a User Name and Password, as well as the URL of the SIP server on the Internet.
 Enter these details in the relevant fields on the screen.
+The Password will only be displayed when first entered.

 The Dialout Code is used to distinguish between calls to be made on the local mesh, and those to be routed out to the SIP/VoIP provider.
-The specified digit is dialled before the required external number.
+The specified digit needs to be dialled before the required external number.
 The available digits are #, 0 and 9.

-The SIP Enable checkbox allows you to enable or disable the external SIP service while keeping the saved setttings.
+The SIP Enable checkbox allows you to enable or disable the external SIP service while keeping the saved settings.

 After entering the required settings, click the Save and Restart Asterisk button.
 If the MP can successfully contact the SIP server and register, the registration status will be shown below the Dialout control.
 Note that registration may take some time and the status may not show immediately.
 You can click the Refresh button to check the status after a period of time.